 So, why haven’t I taken off with 2ne1 like I have f(x)?

 Many people say I’m biased.
 But that isn’t very logical.
 I have many good reasons why I love f(x).
 But if f(x) were to disappoint me, no, I wouldn’t support them.
 I’m the kind of person that expects quality when I put money on the line.
 I wouldn’t buy orange juice if it had low quality and tasted bad, so why should it be any different for music?
-I won’t buy the CDs of any group with money just because I like their personalities, or because they are under a particular label, or because I always have, especially if I believed their music sucked.
-I might like f(x)’s charm, but there’s a lot more than that to a group when listening to a CD.
+I won’t buy the albums of any group with money just because I like their personalities, or because they are under a particular label, or because I always have, especially if I believed their music sucked.
+I might like f(x)’s charm, but there’s a lot more than that to a group when listening to an album.
 We can only see these “charms” when we watch a video or see a live performance.
 Their charm is enough for me to buy a ticket to see them live.

 But what do we hear when we’re not watching a video or performance?
 That’s what I care about.
 And what I want to hear is effort and hard-work, even if the music isn’t my taste.
 So no, I’m anything but biased.
 To call me biased is to say I’m prejudiced.
 To say I’m prejudiced is to say I have a preconceived opinion that is not based on reason or experience…which isn’t the case.